bpocallaghan/laravel-admin-starter/README.md

 Please check titan out as the setup is really quick.
 The install command does almost everything for you.

 ### What is New?
+- Titan Setup and Install command updates
+- Added UsersTableSeeder to application
 - Refactored all files to [titan](https://github.com/bpocallaghan/titan)
-- Titan has an install command to help setup your project
-- Laravel 5.7

 ## Features / What it includes
 - Admin LTE admin theme